Helping you grow closer to God

 There are three common mistakes that we make when we think about God.
 Three things that you have to know that are facts to know Him accurately and then there is one really, really big question that I can’t answer for you.
 You have to answer for yourself.

 But to see God, the real God, with 20/20 vision – and here’s the difference.
-We are not here in this weekend together to learn more about God.
+We are not here to learn more about God.
 There’s a night and day difference between the knowledge about a person and the knowledge of a person.

 You can take a movie star or dignitaries or the president of the United States.
 We know a lot about people.
 You can Wikipedia and know a lot about people like that.
 We are talking about a knowledge of them, a relationship, a heart knowledge, a connection from the heart, knowing God by way of intimate connection and relationship, not knowing facts about them.
 Not simply ideas that float around in your mind, but a connection with Him.

 So three facts you need to know for this to happen is, one, is that God is not like you.
 Shocking, isn’t it?
 God is not like you.
 But our tendency is to take the best that we can think of, the kindest person, the best person, the most holy person and then, somehow, we blow it up by ten or blow it up by a hundred or blow it up by a million and think, Well, God, somehow, someway is a lot like a bigger, better, more pure, perfect vision of this.
 Here’s what I want you to know: it’s not true!

 There are all-created things, even the angels and that is a category.
 And then there’s another category and that’s God.
 Completely different category, completely other.
 That’s the concept of the word “holy.”
 It means He is separate, He’s a cut above.
 He is not like us but every religion and even we Bible-followers, we want to make God like us because we want to manage Him.
 We want to control Him.